-Shalom Catholic Community is an international private association of the faithful with legal entity representation recognized by the Holy See with the decree of February 22nd, 2007 together with the Pontifical Council for the Laity (whose proficiency and functions are currently assumed by the laity, the family and life) .
-On the same date, in 2012, its statues had their final approval.
+Shalom Catholic Community is an International Private Association of the Faithful with legal entity representation, recognized by the Holy See by decree on February 22, 2007, together with the Pontifical Council for the Laity (whose responsibilities and functions are currently assumed by the Dicastery for the Laity, Family and Life).
+On the same date in 2012, its Statutes had their final approval.

-Present in dozens of countries around the world, the Shalom Catholic Community is made up of man and woman who, in diverse lifestyles present in the church, engage in a community and missionary life in order to bring the gospel of Jesus Christ to all men and women, especially those far from Christ and the Church.
+Present in dozens of countries around the world, the Shalom Catholic Community is made up of men and women who, in diverse lifestyles present in the Church, engage in a community and missionary life in order to bring the gospel of Jesus Christ to all men and women, especially to those far from Christ and the Church.

-Each time, the Holy Spirit grants necessary graces to the Church for answering the contemporary challenges.
-Charisma is one of these divine gifts poured upon the Church to renew it and update the way of living according to the Gospel.
-Thus, the Charisma Shalom, which was blossomed from Moysés Azevedo’s heart during the meeting with the Pope John Paul II in 1980, was manifested to the world.
-God convoked persons to assume this grace in their life, giving them a specific vocation called Shalom.
+In every age, the Holy Spirit grants the Church the graces necessary to answer the challenges of its day.
+A specific charism is one of these divine gifts poured upon the Church to renew it and renew the way of living according to the Gospel.
+Thus, the Shalom Charism, which blossomed from Moysés Azevedo’s heart during his encounter with Pope Saint John Paul II in 1980, was manifested to the world.
+God called certain individuals to assume this grace in their life, giving them a specific vocation called Shalom.

-Born in midst of the youth, the Shalom Work began with a daring inspiration: to create a interface that spoke the language of the young people, to create a bridge between them and a personal experience with Jesus Christ and His Church.
-Consequently, the first “Snack bar of the Lord” was born on July 9 of 1982 in Fortaleza (Brazil): an attractive place where young people had the opportunity to experience moments of prayer, fraternity and mission, thus growing in their path of faith.
+Born in the midst of the youth, the Shalom Work began with a daring inspiration: to create a network that spoke the language of the young people, to create a bridge between them and a personal experience with Jesus Christ and His Church.
+Consequently, the first “Snack Bar of the Lord” was born on July 9, 1982 in Fortaleza, Brazil - an attractive place where young people had the opportunity to experience moments of prayer, fraternity and mission, thus growing in their path of faith.

-Today, in order to bring the experience of Jesus Christ to many others, in midst of the variety of peoples, cultures and contexts of society, the Shalom Community carries out diversified and multiform evangelising action among the youth, families, children, the poor and indigent, professionals from various fields, to the media, the world of arts, of science, culture and human promotion, through works of mercy that embrace the sufferings that people experience.
+Today, in order to bring the experience of Jesus Christ to countless others, in the midst of a variety of peoples, cultures and societies, the Shalom Community carries out diversified and distinctive evangelizing actions among the youth, families, children, the poor and indiginous, professionals from various fields - through media, the arts, science, culture and human promotion - as works of mercy that address the sufferings that people experience.

-The way of living Shalom Vocation into the Community’s heart is based in the experience with Jesus Christ, the Resurrected, who was on the Cross, narrated in the book of John.
+The Shalom vocation and the very heart of the Community have their source in the experience with Jesus Christ, the Risen One who passed through the Cross, as narrated in the Gospel of John:

 “In the evening of that same day, the first day of the week, the doors were closed in the room where the disciples were, for fear of the Jews.
 Jesus came and stood among them.
-He said to them, ‘Peace be with you’ (John 20, 19), it means, Shalom!
-In Jesus, this greeting is a real communication of Peace, the wish that suggests all luck of spiritual and material blessings, the perfect happiness, which the Messiah brings to us.
-It finally is the announcement and donation of the full salvation” (Statutes’ Introduction).
+He said to them, ‘Peace be with you’ (John 20, 19), meaning, Shalom!
+In Jesus, this greeting is a real communication of Peace, of the bounty of spiritual and material blessings, the perfect happiness, which the Messiah brings to us.
+It is the announcement and donation of the full salvation.”
+(Statutes’ Introduction).

-Jesus is God’s Shalom to the world, the true and unique Peace that the humanity can have.
-As the disciples of Christ were sent by him, in that occasion, to implant the Peace into the human's’ heart and the vocations are called to announce it with their life and testimony.
-“To be Shalom” means, through the Holy Spirit’s power, to be disciple and minister of Peace and take Christ to those waiting for him.
+Jesus is God’s Shalom to the world, the true and unique Peace that is offered to humanity.
+As the disciples of Christ were sent by him on that occasion to plant Peace in the human heart, so those within the Shalom vocation are called to announce this peace with their life and testimony.
+“To be Shalom” means, through the power of the Holy Spirit, being a disciple and minister of Peace and bringing Christ to those who are waiting for him.

-From the Contemplation of the Resurrected, which blows upon the disciples, springs the Evangelization strength.
-Thus, the inspired Community undertakes efforts to announce the same and unique Gospel from Our Lord Jesus Christ with effectiveness, boldness and creativity.
-To live the Vocation is still necessary to dive into the charity spirit according to the form of the first Christian communities, reflecting the Unit of the communion beloved by the Father, Son and Holy Spirit.
+The power of Evangelization springs forth from the Contemplation of the Risen One, by whose breath the disciples received the Holy Spirit.
+The Community undertakes efforts to announce the same and unique Gospel of Our Lord Jesus Christ with effectiveness, boldness and creativity.
+To live the Vocation it is necessary to dive into the spirit of charity according to the form of the first Christian communities, reflecting the Unity of the communion of love shared by the Father, Son and Holy Spirit.